azeemafridi676/dealer-pro/README.md

 - JWT authentication, RBAC, secure file uploads, audit logging, and encryption for sensitive data.
 - Real-time updates via Socket.IO for agreements, notifications, and payments.
-- Stripe is the source of truth for payments; webhooks update all related data.
 - Cloudinary stores all media securely.
 - Robust error handling and logging throughout backend and frontend.